Want to get the best out of your winter trip to Jeju Island in Korea? Read on!

 1. Hike up Hallasan Mountain

-Take a hike up to the top of Hallasan Mountain, or Mt.
-Halla, the tallest mountain in South Korea and relish the sheer beauty of Jeju’s nature.
+Take a hike up to the top of Hallasan Mountain, the tallest mountain in South Korea, and relish the sheer beauty of Jeju’s nature.
 It is arguably at its most picturesque in winter.
 Standing atop the peak, hikers are rewarded with jaw-dropping views of the mountain’s massive crater lake.

 2. Walk along the flower paths at Camellia Hill

-3. Expore Hallim Park’s gardens and folk village
+3. Explore Hallim Park’s gardens and folk village

 4. Get lost in Maze Land